 What is Systems Inspired Leadership?

 We’ve defined Systems Inspired Leadership as the ability to create and lead from the system.
 We assume that the answer is there, waiting to be revealed.
 That's quite something!
-It's really working with the system, tapping into what is trying to happen, emerge, and helping what's trying to happen to and inviting it into open expression. get to the surface.
+It's really working with the system, tapping into what is trying to happen, emerge, and helping what's trying to happen and inviting it into open expression.

 My purpose is constantly evolving, and shapes so much of what we do in our work.
 It's heavily influenced by having grown up in South Africa during the apartheid era.
 That was a system in a constant state of emergence which influenced my entire childhood, and probably set me on the path of systems thinking.
 Individually, there was simply not enough we could do to make enough impact - it had to be a systemic shift.
 It was that awareness that relationship matters, combined with a systemic view.
 That became my true North Star.